Last updated on August 31, 2025

 Reaper King

-Five-color commanders are very narrow (or at least up until a while ago), and artifact ones are even harder to find.
+Five-color commanders can be pretty narrow, and artifact ones are even harder to find.
 Reaper King has a very cute combo with The World Tree + Maskwood Nexus, as you can theoretically put every creature from your deck onto the field and destroy as many permanents.

 Forsaken Monument